 - Sad Clown: Hecky again.

-- Stage Names: Hecky Brown's real name is Herschel Bronstein.
+- Stage Names: In-universe, Hecky Brown's real name is Herschel Bronstein.

-- What You Are in the Dark: Howard is told he can get off easily naming Hecky, who is dead.
-No one would care, and no one thinks Howard is a sympathizer.
-Rather than take the easy way out, Howard tells the committee off to honor his friends, despite being arrested.
+- What You Are in the Dark: Under pressure to "name names", Howard is told he can get off easily by naming Hecky, who is dead.
+No one would care, and nobody suspects Howard himself of being a sympathizer.
+Rather than take the easy way out, Howard chooses to honor his friends by telling the committee off, leading to his imprisonment.

 - Witch Hunt: The HUAC is conducting the real-life Red Scare attack on all alleged Communists or sympathizers.